BONSAMURAIS/EXIOBASE-conversion-software/README.md

 ## Selected framework for Bonsai

-The hybrid supply and use tables are the natural choice for Bonsai for the following reasons:
+The hybrid supply and use tables were selected for the BONSAI prototype for the following reasons:

-- currently there are no monetary supply and use tables avalaible.
-The available MIOTs are the result of the adoption of specific constructs.
-The aim of Bonsai is to leave to the user the choice of the construct to transform supply and use tables into input-output tables.
+- The aim of Bonsai is to leave to the user the choice of algorithms to transform supply and use tables into input-output tables.
+Currently there are no monetary supply and use tables available.
+The available MIOTs are the result of the adoption of the specific industry technology assumption.
-- hybrid tables can be easily linked to other existing LCA-datasets becuase the tangible flows are accounted either in tonne or TJ.
+- Hybrid tables can be easily linked to other existing LCA-datasets becuase the tangible flows are accounted either in tonne or TJ.
 Therefore there is no need to use prices that may be a further source of uncertainty.